rideau-info.com

 Size of the Locks

 Throughout this document, the lock size is referred to as being 134 feet (40.8 m) long by 33 feet (10.1 m) wide.
 This is the full length of the lock from the point of the upper sill to the point of the lower sill.
 The lock is actually 124 feet (37.8 m) long in the chamber, measured from the point of the lower sill to the face of the breastwork.
 The lower gates require 13 feet (4.0 m) of room for their swing, so if a vessel is to take up the full length of the lock, it has to be less than 111 feet (33.8 m) long.
 Since the sides of the lockwall slope inward, the maximum allowable width of a vessel is 31.5 feet (9.6 m).
-This final size fits with the Kempt Commission’s recommendations which were for locks with a 5 foot (1.5 m) navigation depth, wide enough for steamboats 30 feet (9.1 m) wide over the paddle boxes, and long enough for spars (logs) 108 feet (32.9 m) long, with ample space for working the gates.
+This final size fits with the Kempt Committee's recommendations, which were for locks with a 5 foot (1.5 m) navigation depth, wide enough for steamboats 30 feet (9.1 m) wide over the paddle boxes, and long enough for spars (logs) 108 feet (32.9 m) long, with ample space for working the gates.

-After the Kempt report was released on June 28, 1828, By proposed that the locks be 134 feet(40.8 m) long in the chamber to accommodate 130 foot (39.6 m) long spar timber which were being exported from the Rideau at that time.
+After the Kempt report was released on June 28, 1828, By proposed that the locks be 134 (40.8 m) feet long in the chamber to accommodate 130 foot (39.6 m) long spar timbers which were being exported from the Rideau at that time.
 However this dimension was protested by Lt.
-Colonel Fanshawe of the Royal Engineers who noted that it didn’t fit with any of the vessels that were intended to make use of the Rideau Canal.
-So By reduced the size by 10 feet (3.0 m), creating the size of lock we see today, 124 feet (37.8 m) long in the chamber.
+Colonel Fanshawe of the Royal Engineers who noted that it didn't fit with any of the vessels that were intended to make use of the Rideau Canal.
+So By reduced the size by 10 feet (3.0 m), creating the size of lock we see today, 124 feet (37.8 m) long in the chamber, which, allowing for the gate swing, can accommodate vessels up to a maximum of 111 feet (33.8 m) in length.
+For more information about the locks see Appendix 4, Lock Basics.

 Hydraulic Cement